po1sigala/live/02-Lesson-Plans/Part-Time/19-Week_PWA/README.md

 ## Overview

 In this unit, students will be learning about Progressive Web Applications (PWAs) and the tools used to create them.
-We want to stress that some of these tools -- such as Webpack, service workers, and IndexedDB -- are not exclusive to PWAs.
+We want to stress that some of these tools -- such as webpack, service workers, and IndexedDB -- are not exclusive to PWAs.
 These are just a few of the many pieces that make up the PWA framework.
-Tools like Webpack and Workbox can optimize and boost the performance of web applications so that more users can comfortably use your application.
+Tools like webpack and workbox can optimize and boost the performance of web applications so that more users can comfortably use your application.

-We also want to use this unit as a precursor to the upcoming React unit, because Webpack is an important part of React.
+We also want to use this unit as a precursor to the upcoming React unit, because webpack is an important part of React.
 Students will be able to see the client-server architecture, which is different from the MVC model that they have been using in the previous few units.

 Refer to the [Class Content Unit Overview](../../../01-Class-Content/19-PWA/README.md) for detailed information on key topics, learning objectives, and homework.